 One of the effective modes of communication between employees and their managers is one-on-one communication.
 These interactions are not just weekly meetings; when done right, they help two individuals connect to achieve a broader organizational goal.

-To help you ensure that you achieve the most out of your one-on-one meetings, here are some do’s and don’ts to keep in mind.
+In order to help you ensure that you achieve the most out of your one-on-one meetings, here are some do’s and don’ts to keep in mind.

 Foundations of One-on-One Meetings: The Do’s